 Emergency Services Day takes place on Monday 9th September 2019, with a series of events across the UK held on Sunday 8th Sept.
-The main national 999 Day event will take place in the City of Edinburgh in 2019!
+The main national 999 Day event will take place in Princes Street Gardens, Edinburgh in 2019!
 Click to read the press release.

 Message from The Prime Minister, Rt Hon Theresa May MP